thatsOven/custom-emulated-computer/README.md

 	 - WTA - 0xb1
 	 - WTB - 0xb2
 - **Usage**: WT*
-- The CPU might also switch to a secondary process while waiting [Compiler - Compiler instructions - ".waiting"].
+- The CPU might also switch to a secondary process while [waiting](https://github.com/thatsOven/custom-emulated-computer#compiler-instructions).
 ## FLS / Fast Load memory bank Selector / 0xb3
 - Loads the memory bank selector register with a value taken from the low half of the instruction register:
 - **Usage**: FLS [value]